Meera Shah (Accredited Psychotherapist and Counsellor)

 - Low self-esteem

 I have a special interest in issues around belonging and community, a topic brought much more to focus following recent political events both here and in the wider world.
-I am particularly interested in hearing the voices of black, minority ethnic people.
 I believe in therapy that is inclusive of all ways of looking at mental health and the resources different communities and individuals use to manage and care for each other and themselves.

 What to expect